denkitronik/ADS1118/README.md

 ### Installing

-Download or clone this project in the "libraries" folder of your Arduino folder.
+Download this library as zip file, then click in "Sketch" -> "Include Library" ->"Add .ZIP Library" and select the zip file downloaded.

 ## Running the tests
 ```